-Does an elected local government official automatically vacate his office if he moves outside out of the municipality or aldermanic district for which he was elected?
+Does an elected local government official automatically vacate his or her office if s/he moves outside out of the municipality or aldermanic district for which s/he was elected?

-No. Determining whether a public official is or is not a resident of a municipality or an aldermanic district requires an evaluation of the surrounding circumstances to determine the public official’s intent.
+No. Determining whether a public official is or is not a resident of a municipality or an aldermanic district requires evaluating the surrounding circumstances to determine the public official’s intent.

-Intent may also be demonstrated by other factors.
+Other factors may also indicate intent.
 For example, if the official has children in school, a relevant consideration would be whether the children continue to attend their old school or now attend a new school.
 Another factor would be the legal arrangement of his or her current housing.
-Did the official purchase a new home outside the district or municipality or is he/she renting?
+Did the official purchase a new home outside the district or municipality or is s/he renting?
 If the official is renting, is the lease term lengthy or short?

 There is no bright line test for determining whether public officials are still residents of a municipality or aldermanic district for purposes of retaining their office when they have moved out of the municipality or district.
 Instead, such determinations must be made on a case-by-case basis, after considering all relevant factors and circumstances surrounding the relocation, to ascertain the official’s true intent.